-The Embry-Riddle Eagle Flight Research Center (EFRC) serves as the university’s Aerospace R&D facility.
+The Embry-Riddle Eagle Flight Research Center (EFRC) serves as the university’s Aerospace Research & Design facility.

-The EFRC has an experienced staff of professors, staff, and consulting FAA-Designated Engineering Representatives (DERs), pilots, and technicians.
-Our faculty, staff, and students are experienced with experimental aircraft, certification, instrumentation, and data gathering and analysis.
+The EFRC has an experienced staff of professors, staff, and consulting FAA-Designated Engineering Representatives (DERs), pilots, and technicians and our faculty, staff, and students are experienced with experimental aircraft, certification, instrumentation, and data gathering and analysis.

 Completed and ongoing projects at the EFRC include:

 - Design, build, and testing of a 100 kW serial hybrid electric power plant.